sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-program-options</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost program_options library
+Short desc    : Run-time component of boost program_options library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time support of boost program options library, which allows program
              : developers to obtain (name, value) pairs from the user, via
              : conventional methods such as command-line and configuration file.